Diary of My trip to America and Havana

 The best shops are in the streets Obispo, Ricla, and O'Reilly.
 They are open to the footpaths and attractively arranged in a bazaar-like fashion; the stocks are comparatively small and not of great value.
 A gay appearance is imparted to some of these narrow streets, by awnings stretched from side to side to shade from the sun.

-The streets are badly paved with stone setts, which have to be imported from America, and consequently are very expensive.
+expensive.
 The insanitary "modern conveniences" indoors and the drainage outside are very defective, and in a tropical climate one is almost thankful that the germs of zymotic disease are not festering in imperfect sewers.
 In the more modern portion of the city many of the streets remain year after year in deep holes and ruts, neither paved nor sewered.

 The streets are swept by negro scavengers, and domestic refuse of all kinds is set out in tubs in the streets, to be removed during the night.
 Assisting the scavengers in the removal of offal refuse in the city are hundreds of large carrion-birds, like cormorants, flying about almost tame, and under the special protection of the city authorities.